Convert Microsoft to LINUX: Install Firefox Browser

 This will create a firefox directory under your Desktop directory.
 Note, your version names may differ.
 You must first unzip the binary zip2 file of extension .bz2 and then untar the tarball you get in two seperate steps.

-6. I assume you are using Ubuntu and have a directory of /usr/lib/firefox .
+6. I assume you are using a 64 bit laptop and have a directory of /usr/lib64/firefox .
 This is the default directory.
 Now we need to synchronize this directory.
 Here I will assume you want to overwrite it.
 Do this by typing:

 7. To test type